davelively14/locorum/README.md

 - Geocode
   - DEL: Google returns lat long
   - ADD: Use Locorum.ZipLocate.get_data(zip) to access csv file on server side.
 This is a temporary fix.
 In order to reduce call time, will eventually make this an Agent task that can be accessed by clients.
+- Add React JS and Redux, Sass to the stack
+  - Bootstrap style is still included
+  - Original ES6 still works

 ### v0.4.3
 - Fixed csv upload to account for new format